manchikantivikas/Sentimental-Analysis-Amazon-Instrument-Review/README.md

 - NumPy

 ## Project Report
 For a comprehensive understanding of the methodologies used, experimental setups, results, insights, and detailed analysis, please refer to the project report attached in this repository.
+[Download the Project Report](./Group16_project_report.pdf)

 ## Future Work
 - Experiment with different pre-processing techniques.